rsnyder/IndigoNarrative/README.md

 # Indigo Plant Narrative

 ### Indigo: Fading into the Background
 Upon first glance, the <span data-mouseover-image-zoomto="2301,3670,1536,1242">background</span> of Johannes Vermeer’s _Girl with a Pearl Earring_ (c.
 1665) appears black, especially when viewed against the light blue of the subject’s turban.
 However, thanks to the passage of four centuries, the original indigo pigment used to paint the background has faded, rendering its significance hardly noticeable to a modern audience more fixated on matters such as the subject's identity.
 The pigment itself is not the only aspect of the painting that has faded: the context in which indigo was obtained and used during the colonial period has been largely overlooked for a dye whose widespread popularity has endured for millennia.
-For the purposes of this painting, it was exported from the Americas to the Netherlands, and therefore was most likely produced using enslaved labor [^ref1].
+For the purposes of this painting, it was exported from the Americas to the Netherlands, and therefore was most likely produced using enslaved labor.
 This is one of the many examples of indigo’s inextricable linkage with a dark colonial past.
 The indigo plant certainly carries a diverse history often associated with colonialism and the exploitation of labor.
 When paid greater attention, however, this history reveals overlooked art forms that contribute to a reframing of knowledge that reaches beyond its violent past.

 <param ve-image
        manifest="https://iiif.juncture-digital.org/manifest/6dd738aed85597cac540ad31dd5818e86ef7f2918c7b43a9eb3123d5538e6e4c"
        label="Vermeer's Girl With a Pearl Earring"
        license="Public domain">

-More than 750 species belong to the Indigofera L. genus, and its native range spans Africa, Asia, the Southwest Pacific, Central and Southern U.S., and the tropics.
-The genus belongs to the bean family, and as a legume, Indigo “can fix nitrogen in the soil, and therefore, it’s used as a rotation crop in agriculture to improve soil quality.”
-Perhaps its most well known of its species is _Indigofera tinctoria_, otherwise known as “true indigo.”
-While many indigo plants produce beautiful flowers of blue or pink, its dye comes from its distinctive round leaves.
-Once these leaves are harvested, the blue dye is made through a process of fermentation [maybe go more in depth on the actual process here, describe the vats].
-Leaves are “soaked in water and churned until they release a navy blue froth,” filtered for impurities and turned into a powder or paste.
-In most cases, this powder or paste is then used to create pigment for paint and to dye clothing and textiles.
-Despite its proclivity toward fading, the widespread popularity of indigo’s natural dye has lasted for millennia.
+More than 750 species belong to the _Indigofera L._ genus, and its native range spans Africa, Asia, the Southwest Pacific, Central and Southern U.S., and the tropics.[ref^1] The genus belongs to the bean family, and as a legume, Indigo “can fix nitrogen in the soil, and therefore, it’s used as a rotation crop in agriculture to improve soil quality.”[ref^2] Perhaps its most well known of its species is _Indigofera tinctoria_, which, otherwise known as “true indigo,”  is the dominant species in the Indian subcontinent.[ref^3] Another popular indigo species is _Indigo suffruticosa_, which is dominant in Central and South America.[ref^4] While many indigo plants produce beautiful flowers of blue or pink, its dye comes from its distinctive round leaves.
+Once these leaves are harvested, the blue dye is made through a process of [fermentation] (https://www.wikidata.org/wiki/Q41760).
+Leaves are “soaked in water and churned until they release a navy blue froth,” which is then filtered for impurities and turned into a powder or paste.[ref^5] In most cases, this powder or paste is then used to create pigment for paint and a dye for clothing and textiles.

 <param ve-image
        label="Early Modern Indigofera Dosua"